 My child died at birth.
 I wanted this boy.
 I love children.
 I’ve never done anything wrong.
 Suddenly, I got a letter to come to court.
 I was accused of child murder and threats.
 I did not threaten anybody.
 And that’s it.
 I was sentenced for seven years.

 Like other participants in this category, H., described the feeling of surprise when she realized that she was on trial and was even more surprised when convicted and sentenced to time in prison.
 Other participants admitted that although an offense had been committed, they usually insisted that it had been committed not by them, but by another person, who had incriminated them.
 Most of their life stories focused on the positive and good things they had done in their lives.
-The only bad thing that they considered as having happened to them was becoming involved with a person which incriminate them.
+The only bad thing that they considered as having happened to them was becoming involved with a person who incriminated them.
 They described themselves as “not guilty,” and felt a sense of injustice and helplessness that had accompanied them since the trial, because of their inability to prove their innocence.
 They took no responsibility for their criminal acts.

 In summary, the analysis of life stories shows that most of the participants (74%) claimed partial or full responsibility for their illegitimate actions.
 Most of them (64%) started their delinquent lifestyle as adults, 18 years and older.
 Participants who had begun a criminal lifestyle at a younger age, the reasons for delinquency were usually expressed in terms of external causes, including bad company or an unfortunate situation.